Dimension of splines on graphs in the case of degree two and smoothness one in two variables: The main result

 Thus we may assume that every set of vertices $u, v, w$ in $G^\star$ with all possible edges between them has no vertices on its interior.
 It further follows that there are no sets of vertices $w, v, u, u_1$ in the configuration shown in Corollary~\ref{corollary.double bound}.
 This means that if $v$ and $w$ have an edge between them in $G^\star$, then there are at most two vertices $u_1, u_2$ with the property that $u_i$ is adjacent to both $v$ and $w$ since neither $u_i$ can be in the interior of the 3-cycle formed by the other and $v, w$.
 Moreover, if there are two vertices $u_1, u_2$ with this property then the 4-cycle $wu_1vu_2w$ contains the edge between $w$ and $v$ on its interior.
 We call this the kite configuration, see Figure~\ref{figure.kite}.

 We claim that at least one of the vertices on the boundary of $G^\star$ has two loops.
 Indeed, let $B$ be the boundary of $G^\star$.
 By the above arguments and the choice of our planar embedding, the interior of $G^\star$ contains no loops.
 Suppose that the boundary $B$ has $n$ edges.
 The existence of the edge-injective function $\varphi$ demonstrates that the total in-degree for vertices on $B$ is $3n$.
+In a directed graph, the in-degree of a vertex is the number of edges that have this vertex as their endpoint.
 Edges from the interior contribute at most $n-3$ of this total in-degree by Corollary~\ref{corollary: cycle bound}.
 The edges on $B$ contribute exactly $n$ of the in-degree.
 Thus loops at boundary vertices account for the remaining incoming edges and there are at least

 By the pigeonhole principle, this means at least one boundary vertex has two loops.